JosephLai241/nomad/README.md

 # Features

+At its core, `nomad` is, again, an alternative/upgraded `tree` command with the following differences:

-`nomad` displays a stylized directory tree which integrates icons and colors by default, but it offers additional functionality such as:
+* Displays a stylized tree which integrates icons and colors.
 * Git integration
+	+ Respect `.gitignore` and rules defined in similar `.ignore`-type files.
+This is enabled by default.
 	+ Display Git status markers next to items within a Git repository.
-This is also enabled by default.
+This is enabled by default.
+	+ Integrated Git commands
 		+ Quickly point Git commands such as `git add/diff` to a file within the tree.
+This allows you to add files or view diffs without needing to type out the entire path to the file.
 		+ Restrict the tree to only display files that have been modified.
 Think `git status` in tree form.
 * Display file metadata such as file permissions, owner, group, file size, and last modified time.
 * Quick open/edit of a file wtihin the directory (after running `nomad` in numbered mode (`-n`)).
 * Built-in [`bat`][bat], a `cat` alternative written in Rust, to quickly view a file within the tree.